samirahmt2018/myyolo/README.md

 # myyolo
-# Yolo implementation of the Paper according to
+# Yolo TF2 implementation of the Paper according to Alladin Person's Pytorch Implementation